johnpapa/angular-styleguide/README.md

     }
     ```

-    Note: When your function is below a return statement the $inject may be unreachable (this may happen in a directive).
-You can solve this by either moving the $inject above the return statement or by using the alternate array injection syntax.
+    Note: When your function is below a return statement the `$inject` may be unreachable (this may happen in a directive).
+You can solve this by moving the Controller outside of the directive.

-    Note: [`ng-annotate 0.10.0`](https://github.com/olov/ng-annotate) introduced a feature where it moves the `$inject` to where it is reachable.

     ```javascript
+    /* avoid */
     // inside a directive definition
     function outer() {
-        return {
+        var ddo = {
-            controller: DashboardPanel,
+            controller: DashboardPanelController,
+            controllerAs: 'vm'
         };
+        return ddo;

-        DashboardPanel.$inject = ['logger']; // Unreachable
+        DashboardPanelController.$inject = ['logger']; // Unreachable
-        function DashboardPanel(logger) {
+        function DashboardPanelController(logger) {
         }
     }
     ```

     ```javascript
+    /* recommended */
-    // inside a directive definition
+    // outside a directive definition
     function outer() {
-        DashboardPanel.$inject = ['logger']; // reachable
-        return {
+        var ddo = {
-            controller: DashboardPanel,
+            controller: DashboardPanelController,
+            controllerAs: 'vm'
         };

-        function DashboardPanel(logger) {
+        return ddo;
     }

+    DashboardPanelController.$inject = ['logger'];
+    function DashboardPanelController(logger) {
     }
     ```